Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Another way to test for dehydration is to touch the cat's gums.
-In a normal cat the gums should be slick, wet and glistening, in a dehydrated cat they feel tacky and dry.
+In a normal cat, the gums should be slick, wet and glistening; in a dehydrated cat, they feel tacky and dry.
 The cat's saliva may be thick.

 The level of dehydration will determine if the cat can be treated at home by giving oral fluids or if the cat will need subcutaneous or intravenous fluids given by the vet.
 In severe cases, the cat may not be able to hold the fluids given by mouth or the cat may have gone past the stage where oral fluids would be of any help.
 This is why having a vet visit the cat would be essential.

 A veterinarian can check the level of dehydration by checking the cat's blood protein level and packed cell volume.
 When both of these tests return with elevated numbers, they often indicate that dehydration is present.
 Another test is done by checking the urine concentration.
 The more concentrated and yellow the urine, the more dehydrated the cat.

 Diagnosing the Level of Dehydration

-- 5% or below; at this level the dehydration is easy to control.
+- 5% or Below: At this level, the dehydration is easy to control.
 When the skin is lifted it will spring back swiftly.
 Usually, this level of dehydration goes undetected.

-- 5%: the skin will have only a slight delay, not perceptible to the untrained eye.
+- 5%: The skin will have only a slight delay, not perceptible to the untrained eye.

 - 6%–9%: This dehydration level is more serious, the skin test is delayed, gums are dry and the eyeballs may appear sunken.

 - 10–12%: The skin remains lifted and does not return back into position when lifted.
-The cat is lethargic, the pulse is weak and it's heart rate will be faster.
+The cat is lethargic, the pulse is weak and its heart rate will be faster.
 Gums will be significantly dry and eyes will appear definitively sunken.

-- 12%–15%: The cat is in a life threatening situation.
+- 12%–15%: The cat is in a life-threatening situation.
 Organ failure may occur swiftly.
 The cat may be in shock by then and only quick aggressive veterinary treatment may help if possible.

-Causes of Dehydration
+The Causes of Dehydration